On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical tests

-The amplitudes of the oscillations shown here are relatively small.
+The oscillation amplitudes shown here are relatively small.
 However, this may change in more complex scenarios, and some issues here are already of concern.
-Firstly, the simulations here (except the reference numerical simulation) use first-order FV discretisation, and thus, when high-order schemes are used, the effects may be more complicated.
-It is known that monotonicity is also important for numerical stability, and small-scale high-frequency oscillations may interact with nonlinear discontinuities, further challenging positivity and monotonicity preservation \cite{Zhao2019,Zhang2024}.
+Firstly, the simulations here (except the reference numerical simulation) use first-order FV discretisation, and thus, when higher-order schemes are used, the effects may be more complicated.
+It is well known that monotonicity is also crucial for numerical stability, and small-scale high-frequency oscillations can interact with nonlinear discontinuities, further complicating the preservation of positivity and monotonicity \cite{Zhao2019,Zhang2024}.
 Secondly, the oscillations do \textit{not necessarily} decrease with higher spatial and temporal resolutions, which relates to the fact that the error introduced in subsection \ref{sec:How} depends on the resolutions and the relative change of the magnetic field.
-This issue may thus bring more complexity to realistic simulations.
-Last but not least, the false wave structures, albeit small, may pollute small-scale flow phenomena.
+This issue may thus introduce additional complexity into realistic simulations.
+Lastly, the false wave structures, albeit small, may affect small-scale flow phenomena.

-In conclusion, although the present schemes cannot remove all the issues mentioned, they can significantly reduce the false oscillations compared to the original HLLC/D schemes.
+Overall, although the present schemes cannot remove all the issues mentioned, they can significantly reduce the false oscillations compared to the original HLLC/D schemes. {The results also indicate that simply ensuring the positivity of scalar variables does not guarantee correct numerical results.}